Department of Health Policy and Management (GRAD)

 HPM 965.
 Cultural Humility for 21st Century Health Leaders.
 1 Credits.

-We will examine the ways in which culture and cultural competency intersects with health, and how public health efforts (domestic-global) can benefit by understanding relationships between culture and health.
+We will examine the ways in which culture and cultural humility intersects with health, and how public health efforts (domestic-global) can benefit by understanding relationships between culture and health.
 Class sessions will be a combination of presentations by the instructor, class discussions, and student presentations.
 Two papers are required.
 DrPH students only.

 Rules & Requirements